fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 **Two different launches; same results.**

 Take Peer Richelsen.
 Peer is the co-founder and co-CEO of Cal.com.
-They launched 10+ times on Product Hunt [^3] and got 15+ awards.
-They puts it very simply:
+They launched 10+ times on Product Hunt and got 15+ awards.
+They put it very simply:

 > **Have a good product.**
 >